panmar/panmar.github.io/content/crazy-little-thing-called-float.rst

 It will run forever.

-It is pretty common knowledge that the best way to get broke is to represent your money as `floats <https://en.wikipedia.org/wiki/Single-precision_floating-point_format>`_.
+It is pretty common knowledge that the best way to get broke is use `floats <https://en.wikipedia.org/wiki/Single-precision_floating-point_format>`_ for storing money.

 Clearly, not all rational numbers can be represented as floats: